I came to faith in God at 11 years old through an experience with a cat.

 A Slight Side Story

-There was a young man that I worked with a few years earlier in my 14-15 year-old quorum that was completely unabashed in telling us all the difficulties he had as an adopted child and the copious amounts of vodka he had to deal with as a newborn.
+There was a young man that I worked with a few years earlier in my 14-15 year old youth group class that was completely unabashed in telling us all the difficulties he had as an adopted child and the copious amounts of vodka he had to deal with as a newborn.

 In fact, when he came into our quorum his dad sat down with us and let us know of his situation along with the difficulties they were experiencing…